corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Instead of guessing, *walk through the data flow by hand* (who owns what and when).
 Try to think it through for yourself and only try to compile again once you understand the problem.

-## Learn on Type-Driven Development
+## Lean on Type-Driven Development

 The key to good Rust code is through its type system.